quchen/unmaintainable_haskell/README.md

 7. QuickCheck is a statistical test that generates false sense of security, and should be avoided for that reason.

 8. All laws in Haskell are meant to be broken.
 Got a monad, but `m >>= return` just won't be `m` again?
-A "`-- hack, careful`" should be sufficient documentation.
+A `-- hack, careful` should be sufficient documentation.

 9. Haskell's expressiveness allows coding in a very concise style.
 For example it renders comments redundant and makes you able to call all your types `T` and typeclasses `C` and them import them qualified.